 The development of literacy skills is of central importance to deaf children and expectations for achievement are high.
-English is taught on a daily basis (see language policy for deaf children).
+English is taught on a daily basis.
 Teachers of the Deaf work in close consultation with the Speech and Language Therapist to address wider language and communication issues.
 Children are encouraged to be active in their own learning and to read for pleasure and information.

 We aim for children to develop a sound understanding of numeracy skills while also developing powers of reasoning, problem solving and creative thinking.
 We acknowledge the importance of practical activities to support mathematical understanding.